 If an order extends over two or more reporting periods and the order end date changes because the order was revoked, cancelled, quashed or varied, the order end date and the order end reason will differ between data submissions.
 The changed order end date should be supplied in the reporting period in which the order was revoked, cancelled, quashed or varied; however, a related record supplied in a previous data submission should not be updated.
-For example, a record relating to order ID 101 was supplied for the reporting period 2009-10 with an end date of 1/6/11 (that is, the order end date was after the end of the reporting period, 2010-11, but the order had been varied and now has an end date of 1/7/09.
+For example, a record relating to order ID 101 was supplied for the reporting period 2009-10 with an end date of 1/6/11 (that is, the order end date was after the end of the reporting period).
+A record relating to the same order was supplied in the following reporting period, 2010-11, but the order had been varied and now has an end date of 1/7/09.
 It is sufficient to report this new end date in the 2010-11 reporting period; a 'fix' is not required for the records relating to this order supplied in previous data submissions.

-When an order end date is after the end of the reporting period (e.g. for the 2009- 10 reporting period, after the 30/06/2010) or if the order end date is null in the local data system, supply the order end date or insert the dummy date (22/02/2222) if the order end date is unknown.
+When an order end date is after the end of the reporting period (e.g. for the 2009-10 reporting period, after the 30/06/2010) or if the order end date is null in the local data system, supply the order end date or insert the dummy date (22/02/2222) if the order end date is unknown.
 Do not end the order at the end of the reporting period.

-- The order end date must be on or after the start of the reporting period. - The order start date must be on or before the order end date. - If the order end date is on or before the end of the reporting period, the order end reason must be a reason other than 0 (not applicable). - If the order identifier matches the order identifier of another record and the person identifiers are the same, the order end date of the first record should equal the order start date of the second record.
+- The order end date must be on or after the start of the reporting period. - The order start date must be on or before the order end date. - If the order end date is on or before the end of the reporting period, the order end reason must be a reason other than 0 (not applicable). - If the order identifier matches the order identifier of another record and the person identifiers are the same, the order end date of the first record should equal the order start date of the second record. - 5 Order-order type, national youth justice legal order code NN

-5 Order-order type, national juvenile justice legal order code NN Mandatory 99 6 Order-order end reason, juvenile justice code N[N] Mandatory 99
+6 Order-order end reason, youth justice order end reason code N[N]